sitano/sitano.github.io/_posts/2020-04-18-testing-serializability.md

 transaction $$ t_1 $$ as defined by the $$ H[s]
 $$ ($$ H[s](z) = H_s(w_1(z)) $$).

-Let's also add few important conflicts from the $$ conf(s) $$ to our graph to see where we will have cycle in choices.
+Let's also add a few important conflicts from the $$ conf(s) $$ to our graph to see where we are having cycle in choices.

 ![]({{ Site.url }}/public/tx_ser_test/rf_and_dep.svg)

-These conflicts clearly demonstrates the limits until which the transactions can be moved before breaking their $$ RF(s) $$ relation with $$ s' - serial$$.
+Those conflicts clearly demonstrate the limits until which the transactions can be moved before breaking their $$ RF(s) $$ relation with $$ s' - serial$$.
 Having those conflicts depicted it can be clearly seen that there is no such a serial transaction exist that $$ s'\ -\ \text{serial}\ |\ s \approx_v s' $$